Public Records

 Submit a Public Records Request

-If you cannot find the records you seek via the links above, the next quickest way to access public records is to complete the Public Records Request Form.
-This form should be filled out with specific details about the documents you are seeking to ensure a swift and accurate response.
+If you cannot find the records you seek via the links above, the next quickest way to access public records is to email the Town Clerk's Office at townclerk@townoffairfax.org.
+When submitting your request please:

 About the California Public Records Act